-These videos provide valuable information related to chronic wasting disease, including CWD sampling requirements for 2018; instructions on how to collect lymph nodes for voluntary testing outside of surveillance areas; and demonstrations of how to quarter or cape your deer for legal importation into Minnesota or out of deer permit area 603 before a not-positive test result is received.
+These videos provide valuable information related to chronic wasting disease, instructions on how to collect lymph nodes for voluntary testing outside of CWD zones or use a self-service sampling station, and demonstrations of how to quarter or cape your deer for legal importation into Minnesota or meet carcass movement restrictions if you have not received a "not detected" test result.

 How to collect a lymph node sample